-The Chandra aspect system serves two primary purposes: on-board spacecraft pointing control and aspect determination, and post-facto ground aspect determination, used in X-ray image reconstruction and celestial location.
+The Chandra aspect system serves two primary purposes: first, for on-board spacecraft pointing control and aspect determination and second, for post-facto ground aspect determination, used in X-ray image reconstruction and celestial location.

-The PCAD system has 9 operational modes (6 normal and 3 safe modes) which use different combinations of sensor inputs and control mechanisms to control the spacecraft and ensure its safety.
+The PCAD system has nine operational modes (six normal and three safe modes) which use different combinations of sensor inputs and control mechanisms to control the spacecraft and ensure its safety.
 These modes are described in Section 5.7.1.
-In the normal science pointing mode, the PCAD system uses sensor data from the ACA and IRUs, and control torques from the RWAs, to keep the target attitude within $\sim 30$ arcsec of the telescope boresight.
-This is done using a Kalman filter which optimally combines ACA star centroids (typically 5) and angular displacement data from two 2-axis gyroscopes.
-On short time scales ( $\sim$ sec) the spacecraft motion solution is dominated by the gyroscope data, while on longer timescales, it is the star centroids that determine the solution.
+In the normal science pointing mode, the PCAD system uses sensor data from the ACA and IRUs and control torques from the RWAs to keep the target attitude within $\sim$ 30 arcsec of the telescope boresight.
+This is done using a Kalman filter which optimally combines ACA star centroids (typically five) and angular displacement data from two 2-axis gyroscopes.
+On short time scales ( $\sim$ sec) the spacecraft motion solution is dominated by the gyroscope data, while, on longer timescales, it is the star centroids that determine the solution.

 Post-facto aspect determination is done on the ground and uses more sophisticated processing and better calibration data to produce a more accurate aspect solution.
 The suite of CXC tools to perform this processing is called the aspect pipeline.
-The key improvements over PCAD aspect come from better image centroiding and using Kalman smoothing (which uses all available data over the observation period - as opposed to historical data).
+The key improvements over PCAD aspect come from better image centroiding and using Kalman smoothing (which uses all available data over the observation period, as opposed to historical data).
 In addition, the aspect pipeline folds in the position of the focal-plane instrument as determined by the fiducial light data.